 Aim for a full score on a handful of tests.

-#3.
-When a traffic signal is showing a solid red light:
+#2.
+When you arrive at a traffic signal showing a steady red light, you must:

 A steady red light means that you must stop.